hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_peering.html.markdown

 * `name` - (Required) The name of the virtual network peering.
 Changing this forces a new resource to be created.

-* `virtual_network_name` - (Required) The name of the virtual network.
+* `virtual_network_name` - (Optional) The name of the local virtual network.
     Changing this forces a new resource to be created.

+-> **NOTE:** This property has been deprecated in favour of the `virtual_network_id` property and will be removed in version 4.0 of the provider.

+* `virtual_network_id` - (Optional) The id of the local virtual network.
+    Changing this forces a new resource to be created.

 * `remote_virtual_network_id` - (Required) The full Azure resource ID of the remote virtual network.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which to create the virtual network peering.
+* `resource_group_name` - (Optional) The name of the resource group in which the local virtual network exists.
 Changing this forces a new resource to be created.

+-> **NOTE:** This property has been deprecated in favour of the `virtual_network_id` property and will be removed in version 4.0 of the provider.

 * `allow_virtual_network_access` - (Optional) Controls if the VMs in the remote virtual network can access VMs in the local virtual network.
 Defaults to